Last updated on February 1, 2023

 Sea of Clouds

-This deck includes the original ten Theros block two-colored gods (one for each pairing), the two-colored gods from future visits to that plane, and the gods from Amonkhet.
+This deck includes the original ten Theros block 2-colored gods (one for each pairing), the two-colored gods from future visits to that plane, and the gods from Amonkhet.
 Having so many powerful cards with two-color pairings gives you a good way to benefit from Niv-Mizzet Reborn’s ability.
 There are also plenty of powerful instants, sorceries, and enchantments that you can easily find with this ability.
 Nearly half of the non-land cards are cards of a two-color pairing, meaning that you have a very good chance of making the most out of your commander.

 Apart from two-colored cards, you also have other powerful gods: Thassa, Deep-Dwelling synergizes very well with Niv-Mizzet Reborn, for example.
 You also have cards to support god creatures like Tyrite Sanctum or The World Tree.